mobizt/FirebaseClient/README.md

 - ### PSRAM

 The PSRAM in this library was enabled by default but it was only used partly in tempolary buffer memory allocation.

+- ### Server Authorization

+The server certificate verification can be done with the SSL Client.

+- ### Filesystems

+The filesystem features e.g. types (SD/Flash), initialization and operations are not on the library side but done from user side.

 ## Installation